 Whistleblower Partners has the breadth of knowledge and experience to present these complex and difficult cases to the government and bring them to a successful resolution for our whistleblower clients.

-These descriptions of customs fraud are general in nature and do not constitute legal advice.
-Customs fraud schemes are complex and ever-evolving.
-The attorneys at Whistleblower Partners understand the complicated, constantly changing legal landscape and are happy to discuss any potential matter further.
+These descriptions of healthcare fraud schemes are meant to provide a general overview and do not constitute legal advice.
+Frauds on government-sponsored healthcare programs are complex and ever-developing.
+The attorneys at Whistleblower Partners understand this complicated, constantly changing legal landscape.We are happy to discuss the specifics of your situation and any potential matter.

 If you would like more information or would like to speak to an attorney at Whistleblower Partners, please contact us for a confidential consultation.